Requirements & Supported Environments

 gw.Instance FQDN

-Serves as the gateway for IdPs An identity provider (IdP) is a system entity that creates and manages identity information for an organization and can be authenticated by a computer system or network.
-An IdP is referred to as a security principal in Java and Microsoft documentation.
-An IdP also provides authentication services to relying apps in a federation or distributed network., LDAP A Lightweight Directory Access Protocol (LDAP) is a lightweight client-server protocol for accessing directory services, specifically X.500-based directory services.
-LDAP runs over TCP / IP or other connection-oriented transfer services.
-The most common use is to provide a central location for accessing and managing directory services.
-LDAP also functions as an identity- and access-management solution., SCIM A standard for automating the exchange of user identity information between identity domains or IT systems.
-SCIM uses standardized API throught REST with data formatted in JSON or XML, APIs A set of defined rules that enable different applications to communicate with each other, offering a service to other pieces of software., and Quota Management.
+Serves as the gateway for IdPs A system that creates, maintains, and manages identity information for an organization.
+An IdP provides authentication services to apps in a federation or distributed network., Lightweight Directory Access Protocol (LDAP) A lightweight client-server protocol for accessing X-500-based directory services.
+LDAP runs over TCP / IP or other connection-oriented transfer services., SCIM A standard for automating the exchange of user identity information between identity domains or IT systems.
+SCIM uses a standardized application programming interface (API) that communicates using representational state transfer (REST), with data formatted in JSON or XML., APIs A set of rules or protocols that can be used to communicate with an app, providing the ability to read or modify data in that system., and Quota Management.

 traefik.Instance FQDN